Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Related work

 \section{Related work}

-\paragraph{Evaluation of VGMs. } Benchmarking video generation models have evolved to include comprehensive evaluation frameworks that assess multiple dimensions of video quality, temporal coherence, and alignment with prompts.
-Approaches like EvalCrafter~\citep{liu2024evalcrafter}, VBench \citep{huang2024vbench}, VBench++ \citep{huang2024vbench++}, AIGCBench \citep{fan2024aigcbench}, and TC-Bench \citep{feng2024tc} emphasize diverse metrics to evaluate visual fidelity, motion smoothness, spatial consistency, and temporal dynamics.
+\paragraph{Evaluation of VGMs} Benchmarking video generation models has evolved to include comprehensive evaluation frameworks that assess multiple dimensions of video quality, temporal coherence, and alignment with prompts.
+Approaches such as EvalCrafter~\citep{liu2024evalcrafter}, VBench \citep{huang2024vbench}, VBench++ \citep{huang2025vbench++}, AIGCBench \citep{fan2024aigcbench}, and TC-Bench \citep{feng2024tc} emphasize diverse metrics to evaluate visual fidelity, motion smoothness, spatial consistency, and temporal dynamics.
 For example, EvalCrafter~\citep{liu2024evalcrafter} uses metrics like Motion-Aware Consistency (MAC) and Scene Change Consistency (SCC) to assess the smoothness and natural progression of motion, while VBench introduces metrics for spatial relationships and subject identity consistency to evaluate logical scene composition.
-Despite the breadth of these benchmarks, they primarily concentrate on perceptual and semantic aspects of video generation, whereas \benchmark focuses on physical plausibility of the generated videos.\looseness=-1
+Despite the breadth of these, they concentrate on perceptual and semantic aspects of video generation, whereas \benchmark focuses on physical plausibility of the generated videos.\looseness=-1 \paragraph{Physical reasoning and plausibility in VGMs} Recent advances in evaluating physical plausibility in video generation have employed both human assessments \citep{bansal2025videophy} and automated approaches leveraging Vision-Language Models (VLMs)~\citep{bansal2025videophy, meng2025towards} as well as object tracking metrics~\citep{wang2024you, motamed2026generative, nvidia2025cosmosworldfoundationmodel} (see \tab{tab:benchmark_comparison} for comparison).
+Notable frameworks include VideoCon-Physics \citep{bansal2025videophy}, PhyGenBench \citep{meng2025towards} and PhysBench~\citep{chow2025physbench}, which utilize VLMs to assess adherence to physical law prompts; VAMP~\citep{wang2024you}, which quantifies motion characteristics through acceleration and velocity variance; and Physics-IQ~\citep{motamed2026generative} and COSMOS~\citep{nvidia2025cosmosworldfoundationmodel}, which compare object masks between generated and real-world videos.
+LikePhys~\citep{yuan2026likephys} introduces a training-free evaluation by leveraging the model's internal denoising score objective to design an ELBO-based likelihood surrogate to distinguish between valid/invalid physical pairs.
+While this effectively avoids visual appearance biases, it evaluates the model's internal probability distribution rather than the physical fidelity of its generated outputs.